1132-NCCU-DataScience/finalproject-finalproject_group2/README.md

 ## Goal

 This study analyzes major technology stocks in Taiwan by applying time series modeling to their historical prices, trading volumes, and technical indicators.
-Stock price prediction is performed using a Long Short-Term Memory (LSTM) model.
+Stock price prediction is performed using a Long Short-Term Memory (LSTM) model
-The goals of this project.

 ## Contributors